Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 To put it bluntly, effects are like, you know, React Hooks![^criticized]

-With just a single, simple language feature called `effect`, you can express things like exceptions, monads, async/await, coroutines, non-deterministic calculations, and many other things.
+With just one, simple language feature called `effect`, you can express things like exceptions, monads, async/await, coroutines, non-deterministic calculations, and many other things.
 So the language will be simple.

 There is another simple explanatory article[^overreacted], but our post is more aimed at a simple tutorial with **real codes** and technical details.